Thank you to everyone who attended EWN 2023! A full recording of the event can be found here!

 An Evening with Neuroscience is a celebration of that remarkable brain in your head.
 This event is an opportunity for the public to engage directly with the expansive, interdisciplinary field of neuroscience.
 We invite researchers, psychologists, and clinicians to discuss up-and-coming research, dispel myths, answer your questions submitted prior to the event, and share a few brainy laughs with the public.
+We also have a variety of fun games and activities for you, so that you can test your brain about brains!
 EVERYONE is invited to participate.

 So, come join us for an informal, casual, and fun opportunity to learn about neuroscience.
 EVERYONE is invited – no neuroscience background needed!
 Strike up a conversation, ask a question, and learn more about the “mush between your ears!”

-EWN 2021 will be a series of live streams on four consecutive Fridays.
 This year, we aim to establish a wider online presence with a focus on expanding beyond the Seattle area and reaching those with the least access to neuroscience education.
-We are always striving to make our events more accessible, and will provide closed captioning for all livestreams, which will also be recorded on YouTube.
+More information regarding in-person and online accessibility is located on the Access page.
 If you have suggestions for how we can improve our event’s accessibility, or would like to request a specific accommodation, please do so here.

 Thank you to everyone who attended EWN 2022!
 View the full recording here!